Lexing and parsing

 To minimize the amount of copying that is done,

-This contains all the information needed while parsing, as well as the SourceMap
+This contains all the information needed while parsing, as well as the SourceMap itself.

 Note that while parsing, we may encounter macro definitions or invocations.
 We set these aside to be expanded (see Macro Expansion).
 Expansion itself may require parsing the output of a macro, which may reveal more macros to be expanded, and so on.

-More on Lexical Analysis
+More on lexical analysis

 Code for lexical analysis is split between two crates: